Azure/service-fabric-mesh-preview/samples/src/quickstart/README.md

 1. az mesh app show --resource-group SbzVotingRG --name helloWorldApp

 ### Get the public IP for the application
-1. az mesh network show --resource-group SbzVotingRG --name SbzVotingNetwork | grep publicIP
+1. az mesh network show --resource-group SbzVotingRG --name helloWorldNetwork | grep publicIpAddress

 ### Get the list of all SeaBreeze applications in the subscription in a table format
 1. az mesh app list -o table